evennia/evennia/docs/sphinx/source/wiki/Typeclasses.rst

 How typeclasses actually work
 =============================

-\_You don't need to read this section to use typeclassed entities, but it might be useful if you want to do advanced things or are interested in knowing how Evennia actually does things behind the scenes.\_
+*This is considered an advanced section.
+Skip it on your first read-through unless you are really interested in what's going on under the hood.*

 All typeclassed entities actually consist of two (three) parts: